-Issue Date: 30 July 2014
+Issue Date: Wednesday 1st July 2020

 Who does this policy apply to and what does it cover?

-Personal information means information or an opinion about an individual (who can reasonably be identified), whether the information or opinion is true or not, and whether the information or opinion is recorded in a material form or not.
+“Personal information” means information or an opinion about an individual (who can reasonably be identified), whether the information or opinion is true or not, and whether the information or opinion is recorded in a material form or not.

 What is our privacy commitment to you?